delphix/virtualization-sdk/docs/docs/References/Platform_Libraries.md

 # Platform Libraries
-Set of functions that plugins can use these for executing remote commands, etc.
+Delphix provides a set of functions that plugins can use for executing remote commands, etc.

 ## retrieve_credentials